Encores! Music Director

 The Tony Award-winning composer of Fun Home, Violet, and Caroline, or Change, Jeanine Tesori joined City Center in 2013 as the founding artistic director of Encores!
 Off-Center.
 Tesori led the series for four seasons, producing acclaimed concert revivals of The Cradle Will Rock, Violet, tick, tick…BOOM!, A New Brain, Little Shop of Horrors, and Runaways, among others.
 She returned to the position in 2018 as a co-artistic director with Anne Kauffman, and now is a creative advisor for the series.
 “I joined City Center not just to produce shows, but to try and create a space for artists,” Tesori says.
 “I really love the building.
 Everyone here is on the precipice of a particular discovery—whether it’s their first time directing in such a big house or their first time starring in a musical.”
 Tesori produced City Center’s gala presentation of Sunday in the Park with George in 2016, which transferred to Broadway the following year.

-A producer, dramaturg, librettist, and the senior vice president of Jujamcyn Theaters, Jack Viertel has been called “a sort of human encyclopedia of musical theater” (WNYC).
+A producer, dramaturg, author, librettist, and the senior vice president of Jujamcyn Theaters, Jack Viertel has been called “a sort of human encyclopedia of musical theater” (WNYC).
 He was present at the first meeting of the Encores!
-Advisory Committee in 1993 and has been in charge of Encores! since 2000, overseeing more than 50 productions.
+Advisory Committee in 1993 and served as Encores! artistic director from 2000-2020.
 “Almost no one else in the world can do what we do at City Center,” says Viertel.
 “With time and love and scholarship, we can put a lost show back into the world.
 It’s almost like magic.”
 Viertel was the architect of City Center’s historic 2007 revival of Gypsy, which starred Patti LuPone and transferred to Broadway.
 He conceived the Encores! revues Stairway to Paradise; and Cotton Club Parade, which moved to Broadway under the title After Midnight; and Hey, Look Me Over!.